Zhong-Shan-Hui/PHP_Basic_CRUD/README.md

 # potential-webapp

-A web based application to Create, Read, Update, and Delete (C.R.U.D.) data about automobiles in a MySQL database.
+A basic web based application to Create, Read, Update, and Delete (C.R.U.D.) data about automobiles in a MySQL database.